dmbarbour/wikilon/docs/AwelonLang.md

 * code and structured data is referenced via `$secureHash`
 * secure hash resources also used for dictionary patches

-Awelon will use a 280-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash using 56 characters of a specialized [base32](https://en.wikipedia.org/wiki/Base32) alphabet.
+Awelon uses the 280-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash with 56 characters of a specialized [base32](https://en.wikipedia.org/wiki/Base32) alphabet.

         Base32 Alphabet: bcdfghjkmnpqrstxBCDFGHJKMNPQRSTX
             encoding 0..31 respectively

 This alphabet is selected to resist conflicts with numbers and human meaningful words.
-Some sequential hashes, starting from `"test"`:
+Some example hashes, starting iteratively from the word `test`:

         HTjFPGSprHqFFbQhmXhnrCbrknDTHCBmJPpnDQpDxpCqKHrxPgrhSNJG
         gSbHfGkPKNmTkTNTMNBxGcSKhDMnDrbqgkMrnttHdFRSqSXXkmqrGtfB
         jQXTRPHNbgXmbXtBXnMmcMdDtjqKNKmnRdGSNcRghSPqFrPFMcxxdcxP

-Secure hash collisons are theoretically possible, but in practice are far less a concern than physical corruption of a computation.
-However, in the unlikely event it does becomes an issue in the future, we can easily rewrite entire Awelon codebases to simply use a larger, more robust hash.
-I won't further belabor that concern.
+Secure hash collisons are possible in theory, but in practice they are much less a concern than physical corruption of information.
+However, in the unlikely event this hash does becomes an issue in some distant future, we can always rewrite an entire Awelon codebase to use a larger, more robust hash.
+I won't further belabor this concern.

 Awelon runtime systems must know where to search for secure hash resources, whether that be a search path in a filesystem, database, web server, or content distribution network.
-With *Stowage*, Awelon systems may also construct secure hash resources during evaluation, effectively using the space as a virtual memory extension.
-It is also feasible to use resources for outputs in some contexts, e.g. if a program evaluates to `[%secureHash (:jpeg)]` it is feasible we could recognize and render this directly, or for `$secureHash` to be rendered as a collapsable tree with progressive disclosure.
-See also *Editable Views*.
+With *Stowage*, Awelon systems may also generate secure hash resources during evaluation, essentially leveraging the external space as a virtual memory extension.
+It is also feasible to use resources for outputs in some contexts, e.g. if a program evaluates to `[%secureHash (:jpeg)]` it is feasible we could recognize and render this element directly (see *Editable Views*).

 Secure hash resources are generally subject to [garbage collection (GC)](https://en.wikipedia.org/wiki/Garbage_collection_%28computer_science%29), especially in conjunction with *Stowage* and *Memoization*.
 Conservative reference counting GC is very effective.
 Reference counting doesn't touch live objects, which is essential when those objects may constitute stable terabytes of high-latency storage.
 Reference cycles may safely be neglected, as they would require constructing a secure hash collision.
-Conservative GC also avoids need for parsing data, a simple zero-copy scan of the binary can discover potential references.
+Conservative GC also avoids need for parsing data, and is compatible with imprecise counting models (such as counting Bloom filters).

+*Security Note:* Secure hash resources may embed sensitive information yet are not subject to conventional access control.
+Awelon systems must instead treat each secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model) token that grants read authority.
+Relevantly, an Awelon service should prevent non-root users from browsing the resource database and resist leaking of secure hash tokens through timing attacks.
+For a content distribution network with untrusted servers, we might double-hash tokens to provide a robust lookup key, and use the original hash as a symmetric encryption/decryption key.

 ## Acceleration